Boy Scouts of America

 Leave No Trace is an awareness and an attitude rather than a set of rules.
 It applies in your backyard or local park as much as in the backcountry.
 We should all practice Leave No Trace in our thinking and actions–wherever we go.

 We learn Leave No Trace by sharing the principles and then discovering how they can be applied.
 Leave No Trace instills an awareness that spurs questions like “What can we do to reduce our impact on the environment and on the experiences of other visitors?”
-Use your resources, judgment and experience to tailor camping and hiking practices to the environment where the outing will occur.
+Use your judgment and experience to tailor camping and hiking practices to the environment where the outing will occur.
 Forest, mountain, seashore, plains, freshwater, and wetland environments all require different minimum impact practices.

 Outdoor Ethics